 They came along (of course, they didn’t really have a choice) and at the end of the day, they were happy we drove up to New Hampshire for the day.
 Yes, total win because even my 12-year old said it was worth the drive.
 They loved it!

 These caves of New England, should not be missed.

 There are 9 caves and crevasses to explore.
-Although there are stone steps, wooden boardwalks and such, footing can still be unstable so take your time to explore and do the caves at your own pace.
+Although there are stone steps, wooden boardwalks and such, footing can still be unstable, so take your time to explore and walk through the caves at your own pace.

 If you love to hike, you will love this.
 Truth be told, there were a few times that I had to sit on my butt and scoot through because I was unstable on my knees, but I am proud to say that I made it through the caves, except for the Lemon Squeeze Cave.

 Have you heard of the Lemon Squeeze Cave in NH?
 Well, I’m not sure how many adults can actually make it through this, so I opted for a nearby cave exit.
 My oldest loved it and squeeze right through.
 I’m not sure how he did it to be honest!

 The walls are narrow and you literally have to squeeze through it – fear of getting stuck is what kept me from even trying!
 My husband did try it, but said his shoulders were too broad and so that kept him from going any further.

 What to know before you go

 A: Yes, the Polar Cavs has an update COVID-10 website page dedicated with safety measures.